-In this paper we considered the portfolio selection problem under cardinality constraint which requires a predetermined number of assets to be present in the portfolio as well as bounding constraint that impose upper and lower limits on the proportions of capital invested in each asset.
-These real world constraints turn the problem to an NP-hard one, consequently the classical methods may not be efficient to find the optimal solution for large problem sizes.
+In this paper, we considered the portfolio selection problem under cardinality constraint, which requires a predetermined number of assets to be present in the portfolio as well as bounding constraint that impose upper and lower limits on the proportions of capital invested in each asset.
+These real world constraints turn the problem to an NP-hard one.
+Consequently, the classical methods may not be efficient to find the optimal solution for large problem sizes.

 In our work, a version of ARO is proposed to find the cardinality constrained efficient frontier.
-Our algorithm uses two types of mutation which modifies share indices and weights of them, separately.
+Our algorithm uses two types of mutation that modify share indices and weights of them separately.
 We also took advantage of both stochastic and chaotic variations for mutation of shares.
-We evaluated the performance of the proposed approach using standard data sets considered previously in the literature which are related to five major market indices containing up to 225 assets.
-We also compared the results with those related to some well-known heuristics proposed previously to tackle the problem.
-The comparison showed that our proposed ARO outperforms GA, SA and TS applied by Chang et al. (2000) to the problem, and PSO proposed by Deng et al. (2012) in most cases.
-Numerical results showed that by using ARO, the average error of the aforementioned test problems is reduced by approximately 20 percent of the minimum average error calculated for the above-mentioned algorithms (see Table 5).

-Future work using competitive co-evolutionary genetic algorithm to deal with the problem is currently underway.
+We evaluated the performance of the proposed approach using standard data sets considered previously in the literature that are related to five major market indices containing up to 225 assets.
+We also compared the results with those related to some wellknown heuristics proposed previously to tackle the problem.
+The comparison showed that our proposed ARO outperforms GA, SA, and TS applied by Chang et al. (2000) to the problem as well as the PSO proposed by Deng et al. (2012) in most cases.
+Numerical results showed that by using ARO, the average error of the aforementioned test problems is reduced by approximately 20 percent of the minimum average error calculated for the above-mentioned algorithms (see Table 4).
+It is recommended that future efforts might focus on using the competitive co-evolutionary genetic algorithm to deal with the problem that is currently underway and test the model from different perspective.
+In addition, improvement and modification in constrains and objects of proposed model in context of portfolio selection problem are suggested for future efforts.